openoms/bitcoin-tutorials/phonewallet.md

 * available on multiple platforms: Android, iOS and desktops
 * easy, self explanatory interface and [detailed documentation](https://help.blockstream.com/hc/en-us/categories/900000056183-Blockstream-Green/)
 * unique [Two-Factor Authentication (2FA)](https://help.blockstream.com/hc/en-us/articles/900001388366-What-does-Blockstream-Green-s-multisig-protect-from-) capability
+* note that this is not a private way to use bitcoin since the wallet is connecting to the server of Blockstream

 ## Phone specs
 * use a dedicated device to minimise the attack surface (can be a used phone sitting in the drawer, but the most recent model it is the better)